FAQs for Truck Ladder Racks

 |Q: What size pipe is used for the ladder racks?

 Are most popular truck ladder rack is the Ryder Rack.
 Ryder Racks are either fabricated with 1.5″ pipe or 2″ pipe.
 Both pipes are Schedule 40 aluminum.
 We use the 1.5″ pipe on compact trucks such as Toyota Tacomas and Ford Rangers.
 Our 1.5″ pipe has an outside dimension of 1.875″.
 The 2″ pipe is used on full sized trucks such as GMC Sierras and Ford F-250 trucks.
 The 2″ aluminum pipe has an outside dimension of 2.375″.

 |Q: How are the ladder racks shipped?

-We use several different motor freight companies to ship the truck ladder racks.
+Unfortunately, we are no longer able to ship our fully-welded racks.
+We do offer the Ryder Rack Bolt for out of state customers that are not able to drive to Wilmington, NC for a free installation.
+For the BOLTS, we use several different LTL freight companies to ship.
 The racks are packaged with protective cardboard and static cling plastic.
-Since are truck racks are fabricated with fully welded joints freight prices can vary.
+Custom pallets are built to make sure the racks stay well protected and can be maneuvered with fork lifts.
 The racks must be shipped to a commercial address to avoid a $150 residential delivery fee.